Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Introduction

-As reviewed above, although there has been much progress on Beckner's inequalities in both diffusion and discrete cases, the results for quantum Beckner's inequalities are quite limited.
+Although there has been much progress on Beckner's inequalities in both diffusion and discrete cases as reviewed above, the results for quantum Beckner's inequalities are quite limited.
 We only note the recent work by Li \cite{li2020complete} where the author investigated the matrix-valued Beckner's inequalities, in terms of the Bregman relative entropy \cite{molnar2016maps}, for symmetric semigroups on a finite von Neumann algebra.
-In this work we try to close this gap.
-We consider the primitive QMS with $\si$-detailed balance condition for $\si \in \dhh$, and define the family of quantum $p$-Beckner's inequalities and their dual version, by extending the definitions in \cite{adamczak2022modified,latala2000between,chafai2004entropies} for classical Markov semigroups; see Definition \ref{def:quantum_func} for the functional inequalities that we will mainly focus on.
-It turns out that the $p$-Beckner's inequality \eqref{ineq_becp} describes the rate at which the quantum $p$-divergence $\mc{F}_{p,\si}$ \eqref{def:quanpdivi}, which can be viewed as the normalized noncommutative $L_p$-norm, tends to zero.
-The diagram in Figure \ref{fig:diagram} below summarizes the main results of Sections \ref{sec:inter_primi} and \ref{sec:positive_stab}.
+This work is devoted to further investigation on this topic.
+We consider the primitive QMS satisfying certain detailed balance conditions, and define the family of quantum $p$-Beckner's inequalities and their dual version, by extending the definitions in \cite{adamczak2022modified,latala2000between,chafai2004entropies} for classical Markov semigroups; see Definition \ref{def:quantum_func} for the functional inequalities that we will mainly focus on.
+It turns out that the $p$-Beckner's inequality \eqref{ineq_becp} describes the rate at which the quantum $p$-divergence $\mc{F}_{p,\si}$ \eqref{def:quanpdivi} tends to zero along the QMS.
+Note that $\mc{F}_{p,\si}$ can be viewed as the normalized noncommutative $L_p$-norm.
+The diagram in Figure \ref{fig:diagram} below summarizes part of the main results of Sections \ref{sec:inter_primi} and \ref{sec:positive_stab}.